justfn/http-server/README.md

 `-v` or `--version` Print the version and exit.

+`--txt`  show unrecognized file in browser with .txt file type.

 ## Magic Files

 - `index.html` will be served as the default file to any directory requests.